MaillPierre/ResearchTeamProjectFinder/README.md

 ## Plan

-Phase 1
+### General

+- Get the list of most cited papers per year
+  - Restricted to domains of interest for P16
+- Get the list of people who have published these papers
+  - Check if they are known people from France or the EU
+- Check if there are open-source projects related to the paper done by known people

+### Detail

+#### Get the list of most cited papers per year
 - CrossRef
-    - [ ] List of recent papers in given domains
+    - [ ] List of most-cited recent papers
+      - [ ] in given domains
+- DBLP
+  - [x] List of most cited papers per year

+#### Get the list of people who have published these papers and check if they are known people from France or the EU
+  - get the authors and their organizations
+    - CrossRef
+      - [ ] List of authors and organizations
+    - DBLP
-        - [x] List of people
+      - [x] List of authors and organizations
+  - Check if they are known people from France or the EU
     - HAL
+      - [x] List of authors
       - [x] List of organizations
       - [x] List of softwares

-- Papers with code
-    - [x] List of papers and their codes

-Phase 2
+#### Check if there are open-source projects related to the paper done by known people
   - Github
     - [x] Retrieve account of known people
         - [ ] Retrieve open-source repositories of known peoples